⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 How to Make Pregnancy-Safe Cardamom Tea

-Add a small amount of honey if desired
+• Add a small amount of honey if desired (safe after first trimester)

 Cardamom in Chai — What About Caffeine?

-Many pregnant women in South Asian cultures drink cardamom in their morning chai — black or green tea with 2–3 pods.
-This is generally fine, provided you keep total daily caffeine under 200mg (the NHS recommended limit during pregnancy).
-One cup of chai typically contains 50–80mg of caffeine — well within the safe range.
+Many pregnant women in South Asian cultures drink elaichi in their morning chai — black or green tea with 2–3 pods.
+This is generally fine, provided you keep total daily caffeine under 200mg — the limit recommended by the NHS, WHO, and American College of Obstetricians and Gynecologists (ACOG) for pregnancy.[6]

 ⚖️